 This tendency to keep things inside stayed with me until I was an adult.
 It was one of the reasons for my burnout.

 Being in a constant state of stress puts a lot of unhealthy pressure on a person’s mind and spirit.
 It impacts on everything, including interpersonal relations.
 We become snappy or resentful.

 Now that I have studied more about professional anxiety, I can spot the signs earlier.
-I’m aware of my feelings earlier and can make choices to change my state, through my belief, my emotion or behaviour.
+I become aware of my feelings and can make choices to change my state, through my beliefs, my emotions or behaviours.

 As a recent example, when I was writing my contribution to The Anxiety Relief Handbook, my mind would race and I would be unable to go back to sleep.
 I experienced shortness of breath and heart palpitations.